-- Administration and evaluation of an applicable entrance examination; - Enrollment Agreement (if applicant is under 18 years of age it must be signed by parent or guardian); and - Financial aid forms (if applicant wishes to apply for financial aid).
+- Administration and successful completion of applicable entrance examination; - Enrollment Agreement (if applicant is under 18 years of age, it must be signed by parent or guardian); and - Financial aid forms (if applicant wishes to apply for financial aid).

 The school reserves the right to reject students if the items listed above are not successfully completed.